The USS Arizona Memorial is fully open following the completion of preservation work

 May 08, 2017 ·

-Looking back at the attack on Pearl Harbor, it’s evident that mistakes were made on both sides.
-While the United States is believed to have made the gravest by not being prepared for the Japanese assault, it’s also worth noting that Japan's miscues were equally detrimental.
-For all practical purposes, the attack on Pearl Harbor […]
+Looking back at when Pearl Harbor was attacked, it’s evident that mistakes were made on both sides.
+While the United States is believed to have made the gravest mistake by not being prepared for the Japanese assault, it’s also worth noting that Japan's miscues were equally detrimental.
+For all practical purposes, the attack on Pearl […]

 Read More